It’s Time For A Parental Rights Amendment In Texas

 How we pass an amendment to the Texas State Constitution

-FFP’s team is prioritizing the passage of a constitutional amendment that would specifically protect the right of parents to make decisions regarding the care, custody, control, education, upbringing, moral and religious training, and medical care of their child.
+FFP’s team is prioritizing the passage of a constitutional amendment (SJR 70) that would specifically protect the right of parents to make decisions regarding the care, custody, control, education, upbringing, moral and religious training, and medical care of their child.
 We are working with legislators, coalition partners, and legal experts to get this amendment passed.

 To add an amendment to the Texas constitution, the proposed amendment has to pass the Texas House and Texas Senate each by a two thirds vote.
 The proposed amendment will then be placed on the ballot and must be ratified by a majority of Texas voters.